 Richard Ritenbaugh, reminding us that Americans, whose country was founded on the principle of freedom, are fiercely protective of their rights, narcissistically claiming freedom means to do, go, say, or think whatever they want, often selfishly insisting . . .

 The overriding issue of life is to whom we will give ourselves in obedience.
 Will it be ourselves, society, business, Satan or God?

 John Ritenbaugh focuses on the deeply felt sense of obligation we feel knowing that a ransom has been paid to redeem us from the death penalty.
 While we have been justified through grace by faith, good works are the concrete and public reality of this fait. . .

 Richard Ritenbaugh, while acknowledging that America's relationship with slavery has indeed been checkered, with chattel slaves and indentured servants contributing to the prosperity of earlier times, counters the 'Progressivist' claim that America invente. . .

 John Ritenbaugh, referring to Edward Erler's article in Imprimis titled, "Does Diversity Really Unite Us?" suggests that the globalist enemies of language, borders, and culture have made themselves enemies of the will of God, who set up boundarie. . .

 Seeking our will at the expense of the group makes conflict inevitable.
 Society work only when everyone submits to one another in the fear of Christ.

-Understanding our obligation to Christ leads to a deeply held, personal loyalty to Him.
-John Ritenbaugh explains that our redemption by means of Christ's sacrifice should make us strive to please Him in every facet of life.
+Understanding our obligation to Christ leads to a deeply held loyalty to Him.
+Our redemption should make us strive to please Him in every facet of life.